 Simply, QGIS Atlas allows you to create multiple maps using records in a shapefile or spatial data set.

 All you need to do is select a map layer containing geometries as your index layer.
-Each geometry in the index layer is used to create each individual page.
+Each geometry in the index layer is used to create each page.
 QGIS Atlas dynamically changes the view extent to each feature in the index layer.
-Save tens, hundreds or thousands of maps as a single PDF or separate images.
+This means you can save tens, hundreds, or thousands of maps as a single PDF or separate images.

 There are tons of options to customize your map output.
 Let’s get our feet wet with a QGIS Atlas tutorial.